Return- and hitting-time distributions of small sets in infinite measure preserving systems: How to normalize return-times of small sets

 \textbf{b)} Locally, the family of return distributions of large sets $E$ is tight: Let $Y\in\mathcal{A}$ with $0<\mu(Y)<\infty$.
 Then for every $\eta>0$,

 \textbf{c)} Even locally, the family of return distributions of arbitrary sets $E$ with normalization $\mu(E)$ is not tight: Let $Y\in\mathcal{A}$ with $0<\mu(Y)<\infty$.
 Then

 \end{proposition}

-Statement c) of the proposition shows that $\mu(E)$ is not an appropriate normalizing factor.
-In Theorem \ref{T_TightnessInsideDK} below we identify, under additional assumptions, a scaling function $\gamma:[0,\infty )\rightarrow\lbrack0,\infty)$ for which $\gamma(\mu(E))$ gives a suitable normalization, at least locally, that is, inside certain reference sets $Y$.
-To appreciate this, observe first that there cannot be a global statement of this type.
-In fact, there never is a scaling function $\gamma$ which works locally inside every set $Y$ of positive finite measure:
+Statement c) of the proposition confirms that $\mu(E)$ is not an appropriate normalizing factor.
+In Theorem \ref{T_TightnessInsideDK} below we identify, under additional assumptions, a scaling function $\gamma:[0,\infty )\rightarrow\lbrack0,\infty)$ for which $\gamma(\mu(E))$ gives a suitable normalization, at least inside certain reference sets $Y$.
+Call $\gamma$ a \emph{tight scale for return times in} $Y$ if